 "When the skin is exfoliated lightly from the treatment, products are able to penetrate deep into the dermis, therefore leaving skin bright and plump," she says.
 If you can't make it to a professional regularly, it's easy enough to DIY with these picks from Shiseido.
 Trace the razor gently and carefully around the eyebrow, chin, sideburns, and upper lip.

-According to Jane Scher, RN, an NYC-based esthetic nurse and the CEO and co-founder of the American Plastic Surgery Center, laser hair removal is the "gold-standard" of hair removal methods.
+According to Jane Scher, RN, an NYC-based esthetic nurse and the CEO and co-founder of the American Plastic Surgery Center, laser hair removal is the gold standard of hair removal methods.
 Thanks to modern technology, the process is almost painless and typically removes all hair in only two or three treatments.

 But there's a catch.
 The lasers only pick up color, so if you have light hair, the results won't be nearly as dramatic.
-As Garrett Gause MD, the Director of Medical Affairs at Ideal Image, explains, "Laser light works by targeting the pigment in the hair follicle, destroying the follicle which prevents the hair from returning.
+As Garrett Gause, MD, the Director of Medical Affairs at Ideal Image, explains, "Laser light works by targeting the pigment in the hair follicle, destroying the follicle which prevents the hair from returning.
 Our hair grows in stages and at any given time the hair follicle might be in a dormant or sleeping cycle.
-The laser will target the hair when it's in the growing phase so it takes several treatments to get the best results."
+The laser will target the hair when it's in a growing phase so it takes several treatments to get the best results."

-Intense Pulsed Light, or IPL, as it's referred to, is another hair removal method many recommend for its efficacy.
+Intense Pulsed Light, or IPL, is another hair removal method many recommend for its efficacy.
 According to dermatologist Tess Mauricio, MD, "IPL at-home hair removal provides the longest lasting results, as it works toward permanent hair reduction by stunning the active hair follicles, breaking the hair growth cycle, and preventing future hair growth.
 Shaving, waxing, and hair removal creams provide temporary removal, but do not prevent future growth, which is what you want to do."

 It just so happens IPL can greatly improve other dermatological issues such as hyperpigmentation and sagging skin.
 Scher recommends IPL for peach fuzz or light hair that wouldn't respond well to laser hair removal.
 Her IPL device of choice is Lumecca.
 "It removes the light hair while also tightening the skin, closing the pores, evening skin tone, and building collagen," she says.
 "You only need about four treatments and your peach fuzz is gone."

-Since laser hair removal is catered specifically to dark hair, Arash Akhavan, MD, the founder and owner of the Dermatology Laser Group in New York City, says electrolysis will better suit those of us with lightly pigmented hair (think blonde, gray, or white).
+Since laser hair removal is catered specifically to dark hair, Arash Akhavan, MD, the founder, and owner of the Dermatology Laser Group in New York City, says electrolysis will better suit those with lightly pigmented hair (think blonde, gray, or white).
 He also points out that it can be a much less expensive option than laser hair removal if there are only a few bothersome hairs present.